akotronis/DIT247/README.md

 - **Monitoring Tools:** Node-RED will monitor and log the duration of each image processing flow, with alerts configured to notify administrators if processing times exceed the SLA limits.
 - **Reporting Frequency:** SLA performance will be reviewed monthly, with reports generated to assess compliance and identify any areas requiring improvement.

-This SLA ensures that your cloud-based image resizing service is reliable, with clear performance expectations and monitoring mechanisms to maintain high standards.
+This SLA ensures that the cloud-based image resizing service is reliable, with clear performance expectations and monitoring mechanisms to maintain high standards.